 There’s no need to sign up for Storytime Classes anymore!
 Pick up a name tag at the Youth Services desk 15 minutes prior to the start of storytime to join the fun.
 Nametags are limited to the first 15 participants (12 for Baby Time).

-Babies experience the sounds and structure of language through rhythm, rhyme, and repetition.
+Infant to Walking with Caregiver - Babies experience the sounds and structure of language through rhythm, rhyme and repetition.
+Drop In, Limit 12.

-Ones and twos develop social, emotional, and language skills through movement, stories, songs and rhymes.
+One to Two Year Olds with Caregiver - Ones and twos develop social, emotional, and language skills through movement, stories, songs and rhymes.
+Drop In, Limit 15.

-Preschoolers build vocabulary, language development, and listening comprehension with stories, rhymes, songs, movement and creative expression.
+Three to Five Year Olds - Preschoolers build vocabulary, language development, and listening comprehension with stories, rhymes, songs, movement and creative expression.
+Drop In, Limit 15.

 Frequently Asked Storytime Class Questions:

 - Should I leave if my child gets noisy during storytime class?